 Step Action 1 Remove the racking handle from its storage space.
 2 Insert the racking handle into the racking handle socket.
+NOTE: If the IBPO racking interlock option is installed, press the opening pushbutton to allow insertion of the racking handle, page 122.
 3 Push the position release button.
 4 Turn the racking handle clockwise.
 Result: The device moves back in the chassis.
-3 Click!
 5 When the test position is reached, the position release button pops out and the mechanism blocks the racking handle.
 Result: The device is in the test position.
 Click!